ece-student/Team-16/docs/lab1/lab1.md

 This next exercise is a wonderful way to understand the different inputs and outputs of the arduino.
 So in the previous exercise we’ve read the value of the potentiometer via the serial port, but for this next step we want to use the potentiometer to change the intensity of an LED light.

-To review, the potentiometer inputs different analog voltages that we can adjust, 1023 being the highest and 0 the lowest.
-However the arduino can only output digital signals.
+To review, the potentiometer inputs different analog voltages that we can adjust from 0 to 1023, 1023 being the highest and 0 the lowest.However, the arduino can only output digital signals.
 The way to get around this is to connect the LED to a digital pin with PWM capability (pins marked with ~).

-As you can see in the image below, we printed the potentiometer readings as before, so that we could keep track of changing readings.
+  * As you can see in the image below, we printed the potentiometer readings as before, so that we could keep track of changing readings.

 ![LEDpot](imagesLab1/LEDpot.png)

-Also, you may notice we used analogWrite.
+  * You may also notice we used analogWrite.
 The reason for this is that the potentiometer readings obviously don’t directly translate into LED intensities.
 We had to map the values of the potentiometer to the brightness levels of the LED separately.

-To see the demo of the LED changing intensity, look below in the demo section
+  * To see the demo of the LED changing intensity, look below in the demo section